 This article will explore the concept of microaggression and look at its relevance to your dignity at work policies and diversity and inclusion training.
-Jaluch deliver a lot of D&I programmes (unconscious bias training too) but until now we have not included a section on microaggression.
-But the reality is, it’s a phrase we are hearing more and more often so, as we consider adding it into our training, is this a good opportunity for you to learn a bit more about it too?
+Jaluch deliver a lot of diversity and inclusion programmes but are increasingly being asked to include content about microaggressions.
+Is this a good opportunity for you to learn a bit more about it too?

 What is Microaggression?